pha4ge/pipeline-resources/docs/pipeline-standards.md

 - Singularity containers
 - Docker containers.

 There should be a clear summary in the Git README pointing to which containerisation method has been chosen and instructions for how a lab can install this pipeline and/or where docker images are available, e.g. dockerhub and quay for containers; and where conda packages are available, e.g. anaconda and bioconda (cross-referenced with Installation Instructions).

-When bioinformatics software is containerised, there should be a supplementary document justifying, where appropriate, why a particular version was chosen for analysis.
-Reasons for choosing specific pipeline versions include but are not limited to ensuring functionality by selecting compatible dependencies and major differences in functionality and features between pipeline versions.
-Similarly, if a pipeline version within the container changes, this should be appropriately version-controlled, outlining any expected effects on results, documented in a CHANGELOG.
-This could also provide a useful way for prompting improvements during the code review process, e.g. questioning why pipeline with an upcoming end-of-life was chosen during development.
+Documentation should indicate the specific version included in the pipeline.
+This is important as specific software versions  may impact functionality.

-**To adhear this best practice:** Implement pipeline components within Docker containers or distribute them as Conda packages.
+**To adhear this best practice:** Implement pipeline components within Docker containers or distribute them as Conda packages; use of containerized/packaged software should be clearly documented.

-**To verify adherence to this best practice:** The reviewer should inspect the pipeline source code and review analyatical steps (e.g. NextFLow processes or WDL tasks) to ensure use of containerized or packaged softare.
+**To verify adherence to this best practice:** The reviewer should inspect the pipeline source code and review analyatical steps (e.g. NextFLow processes or WDL tasks) to ensure use of containerized or packaged softare and verify documentation of these resources.

 ### 6. Common File Formats
 _Does the pipeline accept as input and generate as output common file format utilized in public health pathogen genomics?_